Why No Notoriety?

-- Roanoke WDBJ – shooter posted video of shooting executions on social media, faxed letter to ABC News.
+- Roanoke WDBJ – the perpetrator posted video of shooting executions on social media, faxed letter to ABC News.
 Referenced the Charleston mass killer.

 - Oregon Umpqua Community College – killer wrote on his blog “I have noticed that so many people like him are all alone & unknown, yet when they spill a little blood, the whole world knows who they are.
 A man who was known by no one, is now known by everyone.”
 “His face splashed across every screen, his name across the lips of every person on the planet, all in the course of one day.”
 “Seems like the more people you kill, the more you’re in the limelight.”

 By asking the media to eliminate the gratuitous use of an assailant’s name and photo, isn’t putting public safety at risk when there is a killer on the loose?